Search student accommodation

 Narborough Road runs through the heart.
 A mix of Victorian terraces and new developments.
 Westcotes Gardens provides green space.

 Student life: Good mix of chain and independent venues.
-Less student than Clarendon Park, but still plenty of young people.
+Fewer students than Clarendon Park, but still plenty of young people.

 6. Stoneygate: The Posh Option